Freedom of the press in the United States: U.S. Press Freedom Tracker

 The U.S. Press Freedom Tracker documents press freedom violations in the United States.

 The tracker was founded in 2017 and was developed from funds donated by the Committee to Protect Journalists.
 It is led by the Freedom of the Press Foundation and a group of organizations.
-Its purpose is "to provide reliable, easy-to-access information on the number of press freedom violations in the United States – from journalists facing chargers to reporters stopped at the U.S. border or asked to hand over their electronics."
+Its purpose is "to provide reliable, easy-to-access information on the number of press freedom violations in the United States – from journalists facing charges to reporters stopped at the U.S. border or asked to hand over their electronics."

 The database is supported by a steering committee of Committee to Protect Journalists and twenty press freedom groups.
 It was developed to document the increasing rate of assaults, seizures of equipment, arrests, and stops at the border.
 It tracks the type of law enforcement—local, state, and the National Guard—and the nationality of the journalists.
 The tracker is maintained and findings are published by the Freedom of the Press Foundation.

 Violence against journalists in the U.S.

 According to the U.S. Press Freedom Tracker, in 2020, approximately 300 journalists were assaulted in the U.S. (primarily by law enforcement) and at least 110 were arrested or criminally charged in relation to their reporting.

 On September 3, 2022, investigative journalist Jeff German of the Las Vegas Review-Journal was stabbed to death outside his home.
-Police arrested a government official who was the subject of German's reporting for the murder.
+Police arrested Clark County Public Administrator Robert Telles on suspicion of murdering German for his reporting on Telles.